laurakond/Stitch-Art-Guides-pp4/README.md

 ### Frameworks and Libraries
 - [Django](https://www.djangoproject.com/) Python framework for the overall project logic implementation.
 - [Bootstrap](https://getbootstrap.com/) CSS framework that allowed to implement various styled elements, including modals.
 It was also used for quick and easy styling of the overall website.
-- [Full Calendar](https://fullcalendar.io/) JavaScript calendar open source that allowed to display available tutorial bookings in a calendar view.
+- [Full Calendar](https://fullcalendar.io/) JavaScript calendar open source that allows to display available tutorial bookings in a calendar view.

 ### Databases
 - PostgreSQL: the database used to store all the data.